ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 #### Use circular search window:

 Search for trackers in a circular window around the previous known position or use vertical boxes.
-Since using circular windows is much faster, there is usualy no reason not to use them.
+Since using circular windows is much faster, there is usually no reason not to use them.

 #### Camera FPS: